 - Choose the Insert | Module option, as shown in Figure 2.

 Figure 2: Insert a module

 - This opens a new module window on the right side of the interface.
-Copy your VBA code source, and paste it here (see Figure 3).
+Copy your VBA code source, and paste it here, as shown in Figure 3.

 Figure 3: The pasted script

-- Now the steps you take differ depending upon which version of PowerPoint you are using.
+- Now the steps you take differ depending on the version of PowerPoint you are using:

 Remember, some scripts may do nothing at all unless you have something selected on the slide before you run them!

 Tip from Steve Rindsberg: You can store many, many macros/scripts/routines in a single PowerPoint file and as long as you have it open along with any other files, you can access the macros as described.

 You May Also Like: Create an Add-in With Toolbars That Run Macros (PPT FAQ by Steve Rindsberg)